China Ancient Trip, Day 9: Beijing

 Stroked the bulge for luck!
 As instructed by Rose

-There were 5 bridges crossing the Jade river
+There were 5 bridges crossing the Jade River.

 A male lion with a ball under its paw